 "Well, why not," Gloria muttered before answering in the affirmative.

 Gloria's drive through the city was like Albert Hoffmann's bike ride.
 She looked on in amazement as the world molded around her.
 Abandoned houses formed into charming brownstones with windows that glowed with the soft light of a fireplace.
-Boarded-up storefronts regained their windows and became like the glass displays of fifth ave or Paris.
+Boarded-up storefronts regained their windows and took on the form of the opulent glass displays of fifth ave or Paris.

 She passed a political demonstration, and all the protestors were emojis with enormous smiles.
 Instead of inflammatory signs, she saw them holding fine works of art.
 Instead of guttural chants, they sang a Motown song in perfect harmony.

 Gloria pulled up in front of the lounge.
 A giant yellow emoji in a valet jacket greeted her with a verse from a Four Tops song.
 She gave the valet her keys.
 "I guess I don't have to feel bad about not tipping." she thought to herself.

 The parking lot was around the corner and about halfway down the block from the lounge.
 Gloria turned down the corner and saw her friend walking towards her with her new boyfriend.

 "Hey, girl!"
 Jess waved back.
 Her boyfriend gave a wave and a smile.

 Gloria was walking over to the couple when she started hearing The Beetles coming in from the street.
 She turned and saw that familiar grinning yellow sphere.
 He was hunched over and waving his hands, but all Gloria could hear was Paul Mccartney.